 Before we lived in bubbles

 Why wasn’t buy and hold working any longer?
 The world had become more global and technology became a bigger part of our lives.
 It wasn’t all about the United States any longer like it was back in the 80’s.
-Countries like China were growing at a much faster pace than the U.S. And because of technology, the pace of the world was quickening.
+Countries like China were growing at a much faster pace than the U.S. and because of technology, the pace of the world was quickening.
 Trades could take place on anyone’s desktop.
 25 years ago we didn’t hear what happened in Greece and Europe and China on a daily basis.
 With technology, news from around the world became instantaneous.
 Financial statements used to come quarterly.
 Suddenly they could be had on any laptop.
 Anytime.

 We aren’t hanging in there.
 We’re moving.

 In the spring of 2000, Jeff Meissner at Balanced Asset Management decided there had to be a better way than buy and hold or “hang in there, it will come back”.
 His thought was, why is it set in stone that everyone should pick how much risk they were willing to assume and then continue to keep that same risk level no matter whether the stock market was soaring or plunging.
-So he set about developing an investment strategy that would increase the risk of client’s portfolios if the investment world was doing well, but then reduce the risk profile if the markets were doing poorly.
+So, he set about developing an investment strategy that would increase the risk of client’s portfolios if the investment world was doing well, but then reduce the risk profile if the markets were doing poorly.

 The best offense is a good defense

-The challenge was not to try to predict when these changes would occur.
+The challenge was not to try and predict when these changes would occur.
 That’s impossible.
 There are no crystal balls.
 The objective was to react to the ups and downs.
 This new investment concept had merit but didn’t yet exist.
-So for seven years the process was developed and refined.
+So, for seven years the process was developed and refined.
 Through trial and error, revising and learning, the Active Strategy was finally ready to launch.
-Now our clients enjoy the benefits of this innovative investment strategy which is certainly a defense-first philosophy.
+Now our clients enjoy the benefits of this innovative investment strategy, which is certainly a defense-first philosophy.
 We want to protect their assets first and foremost.
 When we ask our clients “is it more important for us to double your assets or make sure they don’t get cut in half”, most choose the latter.